Fiona Coote: Heart transplant

 The procedure was performed by the Chinese–Australian cardiothoracic surgeon Dr Victor Chang.
-The urgency was due to complications of viral-induced tonsilitis that dramatically weakened her heart.
+The urgency was due to complications of viral-induced tonsillitis that dramatically weakened her heart.
 The surgery was performed at St Vincent's Hospital, Sydney.
 When she later began rejecting the first heart, Coote was forced to endure a second transplant, which took place in 1986.
 She has enjoyed good health since.

 Post transplant

-Much of Coote's life has been spent in the public eye and she has worked for numerous charitable organisations including the Victor Chang Foundation and the Starlight Foundation.
+Much of Coote's life has been spent in the public eye and she has worked for numerous charitable organisations including the Victor Chang Foundation as a Patron and the Starlight Foundation.
 In 1999, Coote was appointed a Member of the Order of Australia (AM) in recognition of her public awareness promotion of heart disease, and for her work raising funds for seriously and terminally ill children.
 Coote has also worked in promotions for Willow Valley, a cereal manufacturer, and Dairy Farmers.

 As a result of her fame, Coote was approached to appear in the Australian soap Neighbours.
 Despite beginning rehearsals, Coote ultimately decided acting was not for her.
 Channel Ten publicly blamed the back down on illness but Coote later attributed it to the associated pressure to participate in interviews and publicity for the show.
 Coote has made a number of television appearances, including appearing in a segment on Burke's Backyard.

 In 2001 a rose was named in honour of Coote.
 Called "Fiona's Wish", it is a hybrid tea (bush rose) and the bi-coloured blooms are cherry red, edged with gold reverse.